-My research interests primarily reside in the field of computational fluid dynamics, where I develop advanced numerical modelling techniques to better understand fascinating geophysical and aeronautical flow phenomena.
-I am a core developer of Fluidity (a computational fluid dynamics framework featuring adaptive unstructured mesh capabilities) which I use to simulate explosive volcanic eruptions and understand the subsequent formation of ash plumes.
-More recently, I have worked on the OPESCI project to develop a high-order discontinuous finite element-based code for elastic wave modelling.
+My research interests primarily reside in the field of computational fluid dynamics, where I develop advanced numerical modelling techniques to better understand geophysical and aeronautical flow phenomena.
+I have made substantial contributions to Fluidity (a computational fluid dynamics framework featuring adaptive unstructured mesh capabilities) with which I have simulated explosive volcanic eruptions and investigated the subsequent formation of ash plumes.
+More recently, I have worked on the European Commission-funded ExaFLOW project to tackle algorithmic challenges and develop techniques to enable exascale fluid dynamics simulations.

 I also have an interest in research data management, particularly the issues surrounding reproducibility and data provenance in scientific computing.
-I am the lead developer of the PyRDM and Git-RDM projects which assist researchers in publishing their software source code and data to online, persistent and citable repositories.
+I have led the development of the PyRDM and Git-RDM projects which assist researchers in publishing their software source code and data to online, persistent and citable repositories.

 On the recreational side of things, I have a strong interest in amateur radio (also known as ham radio).
 I have been licensed since 2012 and currently hold the callsign 2E0ICL.